Akash3121/AWS-DVA-C02/Notes.md

 - an alarm monitors a metric (such as avg cpu or a custom metric)
 - metrics such as average CPU are computed for the overall ASG instances
 - based on the alarm: we can create scale out (increase instances) or create scale in policies (decrease instances)

+ASG hands on:

+create a launch template and use this launch template while creating an ASG